bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     $ Good morning!
     $ Good evening!

+[ The "tabular" block. ] This block is recognized by the presence of ampersand and a follow-on space at the start of the first line.
+Each additional line will be assumed to have started at this pattern, the first two characters of each line will be removed before starting the scan for the rest of the characters of the line.
+The line is assumed to contain tabular data that expresses a single tabular row, where each cell is separated from the neighboring cells by three or more spaces.
+The total number of cells per tabular row is determined by the presence of cells at the last line.

+    & Df   0.10     0.05    0.025   0.01      0.001
+    & 1    2.706    3.841   5.024   6.635    10.828
+    & 2    4.605    5.991   7.378   9.210    13.816
+    & 3    6.251    7.815   9.348   11.345   16.266
+    & 4    7.780    9.490   -       -        -
+    & 5    9.240   11.070   -       -        -

 [ The "body" block. ]
 This block represents a normal paragraph.
 For some translations the first line of this paragraph is likely to have some visible indentation except for the